skiply/hmfaysal.github.io/_posts/2014-08-30-jekyll-estimated-reading-time-liquid-no-plugins.md

 {% endraw %}
 {% endhighlight %}

 The calculator does not display anything on your page, it just calculates the reading times for each post in your blog and holds it in the RAM.
-Place the code anywhere before you call `{{ readtime }}` in the page to actually display the calculated results.
+Place the code anywhere before you call `{% raw %}{{ readtime }}{% endraw %}` in the page to actually display the calculated results.

 But before displaying the data lets make the code better.
 Lets give the calculator a fallback option if you did not specify or forgot to specify a wpm value in the `_config.yml` file.
+I opt to use 180 wpm as the default fallback option.
+But you can use whatever you like.

 {% highlight ruby %}
 {% raw %}